dcodesdev/rustfinity.com/challenges/ownership-rules/description.md

 <details>
   <summary>Click to reveal hints</summary>

-In order to understand the problem, we need to undertand the signature of the `push_str` method.
+In order to understand the problem, we need to understand the signature of the `push_str` method.
 The method signature is as follows:

 ```rust
 fn push_str(&mut self, string: &str)